Multiple Outlier Detection in Samples with Exponential & Pareto Tails: Redeeming the Inward Approach & Detecting Dragon Kings: Test statistics

-for r upper outliers, is well known and is a likelihood ratio test (LRT) under the slippage alternative \cite{Bala}.
-The df of this statistic was given by \cite{Lewis1979,Chikka1983}.
-Due to the cumulative sum over $r$, this test suffers from swamping.
-The numerator is not susceptible to masking because it uses the observation magnitude rather than differences; i.e., it does not compare $x_{(1)}$ versus $x_{(2)}$, which may be nearby.
-Further, by summing in the numerator, it will also be powerful in the detection of cases where the outliers are clustered.
-For $r<k$, there will be $k-r$ outliers in the denominator that may introduce some masking effect.
-To provide robustness to ``denominator masking'', we introduce the \emph{sum-robust-sum} (SRS),
+is a modification of another classic test statistic \citep{Lewis1979,Chikka1983}, here referred to as \emph{sum-sum} (SS) statistic. $m$ is again a pre-specified maximal number of outliers, and when $m=0$, the SS statistic is recovered.
+In the classical form ($m=0$), the test is equivalent to a likelihood ratio test when the outliers also come from an exponential \citep{Bala}.
+Due to the sum over $r$ in the numerator, SRS/SS suffers from swamping.
+Nevertheless, it is not susceptible to masking because it uses the observation magnitude rather than differences; i.e., it does not compare $x_{(1)}$ versus $x_{(2)}$, which may be close to each other, but far from the rest of the sample.
+These test are particularly effective when the outliers are clustered.

-where m is a pre-specified maximal number of outliers.
-This is in the spirit of using robust scale estimates in the case of outliers relative to a Normal population \cite{Iglewicz1982}.
-Here, the choice of $m$ is a tradeoff between sample size (power) and sample purity (masking avoidance).
-The df under the null will be computed by Monte Carlo simulations.